NYPL/metadata-documentation/resources/glossary.md

 <a name="digital-imaging-services"></a>
 <dt>Digital Imaging Services</dt>
-<dd>department within <a href="#collections-access-discovery">Collections Access & Discovery</a> dedicated to creating high-quality digital surrogates of collection materials made available online through <a href="#digital-collections">Digital Collections</a> or directly through individual requests; primary office located at the <a href="#library-services-center">Library Services Center</a>, with work also taking place at specific <a href="#research-libraries">Research Libraries</a></dd>
+<dd>department within <a href="#digital-collections-operations">Digital Collections Operations</a> dedicated to creating high-quality digital surrogates of collection materials made available online through <a href="#digital-collections">Digital Collections</a> or directly through individual requests; primary office located at the <a href="#library-services-center">Library Services Center</a>, with work also taking place at specific <a href="#research-libraries">Research Libraries</a></dd>

 <a name="digital-imaging-unit"></a>
 <dt>Digital Imaging Unit</dt>